Internal · Instructor Reference

 D.Operation of Systems

-Obj: magnetic compass · yaw string / inclinometer · airspeed + altimeter · variometer + total-energy · gyros · electrical · gear + brakes · avionics · oxygen.
+Obj: at least five of: magnetic compass · yaw string / inclinometer · airspeed + altimeter · variometer + total-energy · gyros · electrical · gear + brakes · avionics · oxygen · high-lift + drag devices · powerplant/propeller (self-launch) · fuel/oil/hydraulic (self-launch); interprets instrument indications.

 Std: demonstrates aeronautical knowledge.